 We deal with a lot of different people entities that can create confusion.
 Here is how we define them:

-- Sitecore Users: Internal marketing and content editors who login to configure and use the Sitecore launchpad and desktop.
+- Sitecore Users: Internal marketing and content editors who log in to configure and use the Sitecore launchpad and desktop.